History of Nigeria: Time between the world wars

 In 1935, the railway network reached its maximum expansion after the last investment projects were completed.
-It comprised 2,851 km of track with a gauge of 106.7 cm ("Cape gauge") and 214 km with a gauge of 76.2 cm.
+It comprised 2,851 km of track.
 This made the Nigerian railway network the longest and most complex in West and Central Africa.
 In 1916, a 550 m railway bridge over the Niger River and in 1934 a bridge over the Benue River connected the regional railway networks.
-179 mainline and 54 shunting locomotives were in use in 1934.
-Two maintenance and repair workshops in Lagos and Enugu employed about 2,000 locals.
-Rail transport was efficiently synchronised with maritime traffic.
-Travellers from mail steamers could board the "Boat Express" waiting right next to it at the port of Apapa in Lagos and reach Kano in the far north of Nigeria within 43 hours in sleeping and dining cars.

-In 1931, the influential Nigerian Union of Teachers was founded under its president O. R. Kuti (the father of Fela Kuti).
+In 1931, the influential Nigerian Union of Teachers was founded under its president Israel Oludotun Ransome-Kuti (the father of Fela Kuti).
 Nigeria's first industrial union, the railway workers' union, was also founded in 1931 by lathe operator Michael Imoudu.
 In 1939, trade unions were permitted by decree by the colonial administration, but Imoudu was arrested in 1943.
 The railway workers' union was considered the most militant workers' union in Nigeria.
 Imoudu remained under house arrest until 1945.

 Governor Cameron standardised the administration of the Northern and Southern Provinces in the 1930s by introducing a native appellate court system, High Courts and Magistrate Courts.

 Bernard Bourdillon became governor of Nigeria in 1935 and remained so for eight years.
 He maintained close contact with local politicians, especially the NYM.
-Bourdillon, who always opposed any form of racism, was presumably the only governor in Nigeria who saw himself as a representative of the country's interests - especially against prevailing views in the mother country.
 In the Colonial Office, he succeeded in 1938 in ensuring that the purchasing cartel for West African products such as cocoa, palm oil and peanuts was no longer supported by the British government.
-(The cartel included companies such as Unilever, Nestlé, Cadbury, Fry's, Swiss African Trading Co, CFAO/Verminck, Union Trading Co/Basler Mission, G.B.
-Ollivant, Société commerciale de l'Ouest africain (SCOA), PZ Cussons/Zochonis, and others.)
-He involved the backward north more closely in political processes by creating a "Central Council".

 Second World War

-Sinking of both mail ships to Nigeria

-On 26 July 1940, one of the two mail ships connecting Nigeria with the colonial power, the MS Accra, was sunk off Ireland by the U-34 submarine.
-24 people died.

-On 15 November 1940, the sister ship on the same route, the MS Apapa, was sunk by a German FW 200 Condor on its way home off Ireland.
-26 people lost their lives.
-An identical ship was given the same name and took over the same route service (see picture above).